Lesser kestrel: Ecology

 The lesser kestrel is, as the name implies, a smaller and more delicate bird than the common kestrel, and it is entirely sympatric in its breeding range with it; they compete to a limited extent.
-Thus, the possibility that there is some form of adaptive advantage to the similar coloration deserves study.
+Thus, the possibility that there is some form of adaptive advantage to the similar colour deserves study.
 Considering that the lesser kestrel would in fact have an advantage if some would-be predators confused it with the larger species and consequently avoided it, it might be a case of Müllerian mimicry.

 The lesser kestrel eats insects, but also small birds, reptiles and rodents (especially mice), which are often taken on the ground.
 It nests colonially on buildings, cliffs, or in tree holes, laying up to 3–6 eggs.
 No nest structure is built, which is typical for falcons.
-On their wintering grounds in West Africa, lesser kestrels favor a "latitude belt" through Senegal where locusts and grasshoppers are plentiful.
+On their wintering grounds in West Africa, lesser kestrels favour a "latitude belt" through Senegal where locusts and grasshoppers are plentiful.
 Surveys of lesser kestrels wintering in January 2007 by the Ligue pour la Protection des Oiseaux revealed them roosting communally.
 A roost in Senegal discovered during one of the surveys held 28,600 birds, together with 16,000 scissor-tailed kites Chelictinia riocourii.

 It is widespread and plentiful on a global scale, and the IUCN have classed it as Least Concern.
 Apart from possible habitat destruction, it appears that indiscriminate use of pesticides has a strong effect on this species due to its insectivorous habits.